Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

  - Seal Speed: 14
  - Tags: Area of Effect, Environmental

 Effects: Every IC, everyone in the technique's radius is pushed 1 yard away from you, towards its edge.
-Effects which reduce knockbacks do not prevent this movement, though any effect which anchors someone to a point will, as does any Immobility penalty someone is suffering from, reducing their movement by 0.1 per severity (meaning that, at Immobility 2, you would be pushed bac 0.8 yards per IC: 0.8 after one IC, 1.6 after two IC, etc).
+Effects which reduce knockbacks do not prevent this movement, though any effect which anchors someone to a point will, as does any external Immobility penalty someone is suffering from, reducing their movement by 0.1 per severity (meaning that, at Immobility 2, you would be pushed bac 0.8 yards per IC: 0.8 after one IC, 1.6 after two IC, etc).

 All Raiton and ranged taijutsu attacks within or passing through this area have their damage reduced by 20%.
 Fuuton you use against those within the area have +3 Accuracy, though you deal 15% less damage with Katon, and Katon used against you have their damage increased by 15%.

+You can not Hide, or be hidden, while maintaining this technique's Upkeep.

 #### --( Ama no Yachimata - Crossroads of Heaven )--
 One of the more reliable defensive measure Fuuton users are capable of deploying, this creates a sphere of whipping winds around them.
 Aside from dramatically tossing their hair, causing loose clothes to flap about, and knocking up loose terrain, this makes a sufficiently skilled user virtually impervious to most long-range assaults.